To watch the webinar that inspired this blog post, please go here.

 Here are just a few examples:

-Onboarding/Underwriting/: Insurance companies can speed up time-to-value in taking on new clients, eliminate lengthy and costly medical checks, increase outreach to extreme locations and make it easy to get real-time insight into new customer health and wellbeing.
+Onboarding/Underwriting/: Insurance companies can speed up time-to-value in taking on new clients, eliminate lengthy and costly health checks, increase outreach to extreme locations and make it easy to get real-time insight into new customer health and wellbeing.
 They can enrich online health checklists by collecting important vital signs indicative of someone’s general health status, analysing the results and then tracking trends over time to help with accurate policy renewals.
 Binah.ai’s solution is software-based and supported by a device your clients already have: a smartphone, tablet or laptop.
-No need for extra wearables or medical equipment.
+No need for extra wearables or sensors.

 One example is Momentum, South Africa’s largest insurance company.
 It uses Binah.ai’s SDK in their Kimi application, adding valuable data on the vital-signs of their customers to their health questionnaire for life insurance underwriting.